-I stand in front of a century old Bungalow, impeccably preserved in subtle colors and dedicated to the father of the nation.
-A plaque outside the museum has the full name of the place – Mani Bhavan Gandhi Sangrahalaya with Gandhi’s trademark Charkha on top of it.
+I stand in front of a century-old Bungalow, impeccably preserved in subtle colors and dedicated to the father of the nation.
+A plaque outside the museum has the full name of the place – Mani Bhavan Gandhi Sangrahalaya with Bapu’s trademark Charkha on top of it.
 A small counter at the entrance gives information about the place.
-To my surprise, they say yes to photography and came my camera.
-The walls all around are full of big and small information about Mahatma Gandhi like a panel had all the postage stamps dedicated to Gandhi.
+To my surprise, they say yes to photography and came in my camera.
+The walls all around are full of big and small information about the Mahatma like a panel had all the postage stamps dedicated to the Bapu.

 Stepped inside and was delighted to see a library.
 A particular bookcase carried a label – Books read by Gandhi Ji.
 So I assumed the rest must be the books gifted to him either in his lifetime or later.
 After soaking in the library I entered the room on the opposite side and was delighted to see a lab to conserve the books.
 Old stained pages of the books were pasted on a cloth and hung for drying.
 Various books lay there as scattered pages.
 It felt like a surgical operation in progress where the parts are recognizable only to the doctor.
 This was the first time I was looking at a book conservation space.

 I had so many questions.
 It was a Sunday, so the staff had an off.
 And I could not have my answers.
 So, if this part of the museum interests you, do not go on a weekend.